 5) Now, to confirm the successful results of the deep cleaning service, another back-pressure test is done.

-6) Another internal inspection is carried out, along with some more photos of the now clean interior of the DPF.
+6) Another internal inspection is carried out, along with some more photos of the now clean interior of the filter unit.

-7) The cleaning process that is carried out on the DPF is certified and has a one-year warranty.
+7) The cleaning process that is carried out on the unit is certified and has a one-year warranty.

-8) The DPF is then re-installed on the vehicle.
+8) The filter is then re-installed on the vehicle.
 At this stage, a diagnostic should be carried out and the relevant ECU resets.

-So, if you’re experiencing any of the symptoms of a blocked DPF and you feel you’re in need of a professional DPF clean, contact Sinspeed today!
-You don’t have to worry about any legal complications, as our DPF clean service is 100% road legal and complies with the latest MOT regulations to keep the vehicle safe for road use.
+So, if you’re experiencing any DPF problems and face symptoms of a blocked filter, you may be in need of a professional DPF Cleaning Service, contact Sinspeed today!
+You don’t have to worry about any legal complications, as our filter cleaning service is 100% road legal and complies with the latest MOT regulations and emissions standards to keep the vehicle safe for road use.